splunk/public-o11y-docs/gdi/opentelemetry/automatic-discovery/linux/linux-advanced-config.rst

 .. _override-default-settings-linux:

-Override default automatic discovery settings
+Override default automatic instrumentation settings
 =====================================================

-You can override default automatic discovery settings to use features for profiling and runtime metrics collection.
+You can override default automatic instrumentation settings to use features for profiling and runtime metrics collection.

 Activate AlwaysOn Profiling
 --------------------------------------